teepeeoz/verifyviasms/README.md

 The exception to the configuration are the TWILIO SID and token values.
 These are set using environment variables named "TWILIO_SID" and "TWILIO_TOKEN".
 The reason for this is to enable deployment from git without including credentials.

-If you wish to enable only under HTTPS, then a valid SSL certificate is required.
+If you wish to enable he application only under HTTPS, then a valid SSL certificate is required.
 For a no cost option, consider using https://letsencrypt.org/.
 For SSL only operation change the $USE_HTTPS value to true in settings.

+The settings file contains some of the common messages, including error messages, so change theses as you deem appropriate.

 ## TWILIO